minas1/codedogg-examples/handle-rotation-with-view-model/README.md

 This has the following effects:
 * It disallows users to use them in landscape mode
-* Tablets that default in landscape mode don't play well with those apps (as they need to rotated)
+* Tablets that default in landscape mode don't play well with those apps (as they need to be rotated)

 This sample shows how `ViewModel` of Android Jetpack can help implement rotation handling.